The symplectic nature of the space of dormant indigenous bundles on algebraic curves: Introduction

 Our aim in the present paper is to address the question {\it whether a similar result holds for hyperbolic (algebraic) curves of positive characteristic}.
 Just as in the case of the theory over $\mbC$, one may define the notion of an indigenous bundle in characteristic $p>0$ and their moduli space.
-Various properties of such objects were first discussed in the context of the $p$-adic Teichm\"{u}ller theory developed by S. Mochizuki (cf. ~\cite{Mzk1}; ~\cite{Mzk2}).
+Various properties of such objects were discussed in the context of the $p$-adic Teichm\"{u}ller theory developed by S. Mochizuki (cf. ~\cite{Mzk1}; ~\cite{Mzk2}).
 One of the key ingredients in the development of this theory is the study of the $p$-curvature of indigenous bundles.
-Recall that the $p$-curvature of a connection may be thought of as the obstruction to the compatibility of $p$-power structures that appear in certain associated spaces of infinitesimal (i.e., ``Lie'') symmetries.
+Recall that the $p$-curvature of a connection measures the obstruction to the compatibility of $p$-power structures that appear in certain associated spaces of infinitesimal (i.e., ``Lie'') symmetries.
 We say that an indigenous bundle is {\it dormant} (cf. Definition \ref{d01} (i)) if its $p$-curvature vanishes identically.
 This condition implies that the underlying projective line bundle with connection is locally trivial in the Zariski topology.

 In many aspects (including the aspect just explained), dormant indigenous bundles may be thought of as reasonable (algebraic) products used to develop an analogous theory of indigenous bundles on Riemann surfaces.
-As we explained in \S\,\ref{s02}, each connected compact hyperbolic Riemann surface $X$ (with marking) of genus $g>1$ admits a canonical indigenous bundle $\mcP^\ind_X$ determined by the section $\sigma_{\mr{unif}}$.
-Thus, the Teichm\"{u}ller space $\mfT^\Sigma$ may be identified with the moduli space classifying such $X$'s equipped with a certain nice indigenous bundle (i.e., $\mcP^\ind_X$).
-By taking account of this identification, one may consider the moduli stack classifying proper hyperbolic curves of characteristic $p$ equipped with a nice (in a certain sense) indigenous bundle as a characteristic $p$ analogue of such a covering space (i.e., $\mfT^\Sigma$) of $\mfM_{g,\mbC}^\mr{an}$.
-From this point of view, we deal, as our primary geometric objects, with pairs $(X, \mcP^\ind)$ consisting of a proper hyperbolic curve and a dormant indigenous bundle on it; a(n) {\it (ordinary) dormant curves} mentioned in \S\,\ref{s00} is defined to be such a pair $(X, \mcP^\ind)$ (satisfying a certain condition).
-That is to say, Theorem A described before may be thought of as an affirmative answer of the question asked at the beginning of this subsection.
+As explained in \S\,\ref{s02}, each connected compact hyperbolic Riemann surface $X$ (with marking) of genus $g>1$ admits a canonical indigenous bundle $\mcP^\ind_X$ determined by the section $\sigma_{\mr{unif}}$.
+Thus, the Teichm\"{u}ller space $\mfT^\Sigma$ may be identified with the moduli space classifying such $X$'s equipped with a specific nice indigenous bundle (i.e., $\mcP^\ind_X$).
+With that in mind, we consider the moduli stack classifying proper hyperbolic curves of characteristic $p$ equipped with a dormant indigenous bundle as a characteristic $p$ analogue of such a covering space of $\mfM_{g,\mbC}^\mr{an}$.
+On the basis of this perspective, we give an affirmative answer to the above question.